BACK TO DIRECTIVES

 1. Define clear triggers for enforcement.

-2. Encode triggers into tools or systems.
+2. Encode triggers into systems.

 3. Apply consequences automatically.